imknown/IMKDevelopmentDaily/Games/SCPSL/SCPSL-Voicelines.md

 Light Containment Zone is locked down and ready for decontamination.
 The removal of organic substances has now begun.
 ```

+## Detonation

+### Begin
+Alpha warhead emergency detonation sequence engaged the underground section of the facility will be detonated in T-minus 90 seconds.

+### When cancelled
+Detonation cancelled.
+Restarting system.

+### Resumed
+Detonation sequence resumed T-minus [TIME] seconds.

 ## MTF
 - http://scp-secret-laboratory-official.wikia.com/wiki/Mobile_Task_Force